Wholesale: Products & Services

 When you order Unbundled Local Loop or Sub-Loop, you will receive all features, functions and capabilities of the NID.
 You do not need to order the NID separately from these products.

-Upon receipt of a service request requesting access to an MTE terminal, Qwest shall notify you if the requested terminal is a Demarcation Point.
+Upon receipt of a service request requesting access to an MTE terminal, CenturyLink shall notify you if the requested terminal is a Demarcation Point.
 If the terminal is a Demarcation Point and you wish to access the protector side of the NID, charges will apply for the capacity you utilize.
-If you wish to access the end-user fields of the NID, no additional verification is needed by Qwest and no charges apply.
+If you wish to access the end-user fields of the NID, no additional verification is needed by CenturyLink and no charges apply.
 After you have run the jumper wire, you will need to tag the jumper wire.

 Provisioning and Installation